Course and Program Certification

 - A Student Diversity Readiness Review that gauges how well courses and programs anticipate and respond to racial, gender, age, and socioeconomic diversity.

-- A College to Career Review that emphasizes “real-world” relevance and co-curricular connections.
+- A Career Relevance Review that emphasizes “real-world” relevance and co-curricular connections.

 Certified courses and programs earn a digital badge suitable for display on Georgia State University program and course websites, faculty pages, social media and networking sites, and in iCollege and Stacks course environments.